emqx/emqx-operator/docs/en_US/deployment/overview.md

 The following topics will be covered in this chapter: <!--this part should be reviewed-->

-- Preparing your environment for deploying EMQX on public cloud services
+- Preparing your environment for deploying EMQX on public cloud platforms
 - Creating a Kubernetes cluster on Amazon EKS, Azure AKS, and Google Cloud GKE
 - Creating the EMQX custom resource deployment files
 - Deploying EMQX on the Kubernetes cluster